 Before undertaking the arduous process of applying for a grant, make sure you meet all of the requirements.
 Grants are known for being extremely specific about their recipients and money usage, so it’s worth your time to understand the requirements.
 “Note the eligibility requirements, geographical location, deadlines, award range, page limits and any attachments that need to be included (business incorporation documents, budget),” Bass recommended.

 Before applying for a grant, you must know precisely how you plan to use the funds and why you think you deserve the award.
-“Outline specific plans for how you would use the grant funds and the measurable impact they would have on your business,” Berlinsky said.
+“Outline specific plans for how you would use the grant funds and the measurable impact they would have on your business,” said Robin Berlinsky, CEO of The Abundant Nonprofit.
 “Include how your mission transforms the community.”

 Be prepared to submit charts, graphs, projection sheets or other documents to illustrate your intentions clearly.